tidyverse/dplyr/revdep/problems.md

     ...
     Error: `mutate()` argument `digit2` errored.
     ℹ `digit2` is `NULL`.
-    ✖ 'installTrChar' must be called on a CHARSXP, but got 'double'
+    ✖ VECTOR_ELT() can only be applied to a 'list', not a 'char'
     Backtrace:
          █
       1. └─fgeo.plot::plot_tag_status_by_subquadrat(...)